MysteryPancake/Houdini-Fun/README.md

 <img src="./images/volume_deform.jpg?raw=true" width="600">

 Another approach is turning the volume into points, deforming the points, then rasterizing them with Volume Rasterize Attributes.
-This is fast, but gives low quality results.
+This is faster, but gives lower quality results.

 <img src="./images/volume_rasterize_deform.jpg?raw=true" width="600">